Refreshing Our Visual Brand to Align with Our Mission

 Georgia Tech revealed a new system of logos and visuals in September 2021, unifying the community around a singular, widely recognized icon — the interlocking GT.

-The refreshed visual identity was developed to closely align with the Institute's 10-year strategic plan that lays out a mission to develop leaders who advance technology and improve the human condition.
+The refreshed visual identity was developed to closely align with the Institute's strategic plan that lays out a mission to develop leaders who advance technology and improve the human condition.

 Both refreshed symbols are true to the white and gold colors that have been part of Tech's identity since 1891, while officially presenting navy blue as a primary contrast color.

-Brand Refresh Rollout Guide and Frequently Asked Questions
+Archive: Brand Refresh Rollout Guide and Frequently Asked Questions

 The Brand Refresh Journey